Friend to animals

-*Choose a charity or organisation that helps protect endangered animals.
-Help support its work, for example join one of its sponsored events.
+- Choose a charity or organisation that helps protect endangered animals.
+Help support its work, for example by joining a sponsored event.

-*Find out about some animals that are already extinct.
-Explain why this has happened, and what can be done so it doesn't happen in the future.
+- Find out about some animals that are already extinct.
+Explain why this has happened, and what can be done to make sure other animals don’t become extinct.